 The views are breathtaking, but there is also a well-built viewing and walking platform.
 The Sulphur Mountain boardwalk takes you across the summit comfortably and safely.

 You’ll also find an interactive interpretive center for families, a small theatre, rooftop viewing platform, a mountain restaurant, and a coffee shop to relax at after your hike up.
 It’s fully wheelchair accessible and great for the elderly who want the views without the strenuous climb.

-The way that Sulphur Mountain is built up at the top is certainly not for every adventurous hiker, but it is great for many visitors to Banff who want to learn more and get a great introduction to hiking in the Canadian Rockies.
+The way that Sulphur Mountain is built up and commercialized at the top is certainly not for every adventurous hiker, but it is great for many visitors to Banff who want to learn more and get a great introduction to hiking in the Canadian Rockies.

 Wildlife Awareness On Sulphur Mountain

-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use it properly if you ask, or just look up a few tutorials on YouTube.
+As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carry bear spray and know how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in Canmore and Atmosphere in Banff sells spray and holders.
+Employees there will demonstrate how to use it properly if you ask, or just look up a few tutorials on YouTube.